cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 Now that your blockchain is complete, you can think about additional data and services that would add value without increasing cost or complexity on chain.

 For example, how do you list all of a player's games?
-As the chain has been developed this information is not easily available.
+Currently this information is not easily available.
 You can find the players of a given game, but not the games of a given player.
-You could do this indexing on-chain, but it adds storage and computation costs.
+Indexing this on-chain would add storage and computation costs.

 ## Server idea

-To implement this functionality, build a Web 2.0 server that does the indexing for you.
-This is what this server will do:
+To implement this functionality, build a Web 2.0 server to do the indexing.
+The server:

-1. Listen to updates from the Checkers chain:
+1. Listens to updates from the Checkers chain:
-    1. On a game creation event, it would add the game id under each player.
+    1. On a game creation event, adds the game ID under each player.
-    2. On a game deletion event, it would remove it.
-This happens either because of a rejection, or in an end-block.
+    2. On a game deletion event, removes it.
+This happens either because of a rejection or in an end-block.
-2. When asked about its status, it would return the latest block height up to which it has indexed players.
+2. When asked about its status, returns the latest block height up to which it has indexed players.
-3. When asked about a given player, it would return the list of game ids of this player.
+3. When asked about a given player, returns the list of game IDs for this player.
-4. To palliate potential de-synchronization, it could be submitted a game id, and it would patch its information about it.
+4. When a game ID is submitted, patches its information about that game ID (to palliate potential de-synchronization).

 ## Barebones server

-In your [CosmJs repository](https://github.com/cosmos/academy-checkers-ui) for the Checkers blockchain, prepare your setup in a sub-directory of the `src` folder, say `server`.
-To make it quick and easy and to avoid getting overburdened with Web 2.0 server concepts, you:
+As a fast and simple Web 2.0 solution, navigate to the [CosmJs repository](https://github.com/cosmos/academy-checkers-ui) for the Checkers blockchain and perform the following steps:

+1. Create a sub-directory of the `src` folder (eg `server`).
-1. Use the `express` Node.js module to create an HTTP REST API.
+2. Use the `express` Node.js module to create an HTTP REST API.
-2. Use a local `db.json` as a _database_.
+3. Use a local `db.json` as a _database_.
 This is obviously primitive and not thread-safe.
-In a production setting, you would use a proper database.
+In a production setting use a proper database.
-3. Poll the blockchain at regular intervals.
+4. Poll the blockchain at regular intervals.
 As part of an advanced topic, you can use Web sockets.

 ```sh
 $ cd src/server